catamphetamine/react-phone-number-input/README.md

 Sometimes (rarely) not all countries are needed and in those cases the developers may want to [generate](https://github.com/catamphetamine/libphonenumber-js#customizing-metadata) their own "custom" metadata set.
 For those cases there's `react-phone-number-input/core` sub-package which doesn't come pre-wired with any default metadata and instead accepts the metadata as a property.

-I personally [wouldn't use](https://github.com/catamphetamine/libphonenumber-js#using-phone-number-validation-feature) strict phone number validation in my projects because telephone numbering plans constantly evolve and validation rules do change over time which means `isValidPhoneNumber()` function may become outdated if a website isn't re-deployed regularly.
-Still, some people want this feature, so it's included.

 ## Bug reporting

 If you think that the phone number parsing/formatting/validation engine malfunctions for a particular phone number then follow the [bug reporting instructions in `libphonenumber-js` repo](https://github.com/catamphetamine/libphonenumber-js#bug-reporting).
+Otherwise report issues in this repo.

 ## Autocomplete